 We all learn in different ways.
 Books are a crowd favourite, but podcasts, audiobooks and documentaries are all great ways to expand your mind.
 It's vital to make time for learning as you get older to maintain neuroplasticity – a fancy word for 'keeping your brain young.'

 Luckily, we are spoiled for choice when it comes to money material.
-Personal finance books have blown up in recent years here, and we’re also seeing a huge uptick in online content creators who share their own money hacks, habits and tips.
-Keep in mind, everyone’s personal situation is different and advice from anyone who isn’t a licensed financial advisor should be taken with a grain of salt.we list some of our fav reads
+Personal finance books have blown up in recent years books that will make you smarter, and we’re also seeing a huge uptick in online content creators who share their own money hacks, habits and tips.
+Keep in mind, everyone’s personal situation is different and advice from anyone who isn’t a licensed financial advisor should be taken with a grain of salt.we made a list of our favourite

 7. Unsubscribe from annoying marketing emails